Francis F. Lee

-Francis Fan Lee (李凡, born January 28, 1927) is an inventor, entrepreneur, and professor emeritus of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT).
-Lee is the founder of Lexicon (company) (originally American Data Sciences).
+Francis Fan Lee (李凡, January 28, 1927 – January 12, 2024) was a Chinese-American inventor, businessman, and professor emeritus of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT).
+Lee was the founder of Lexicon (company) (originally American Data Sciences).
 He is best known for three inventions: the Digital Cardiac Monitor (1969), the Digital Audio Signal Processor (1971), and the Digital Time Compression System (1972).
 In 1984, Lexicon won an Emmy Award for Engineering Excellence for the Model 1200 Audio Time Compressor and Expander, widely used in the television industry.

 Education

 Lee was born January 28, 1927, in Nanjing, China.
 In September 1948, during the Chinese Civil War, Lee left Shanghai aboard the USS General W.H.
 Gordon to complete his undergraduate education at the Massachusetts Institute of Technology.
 He studied Electrical Engineering and earned his Bachelor of Science in 1950 and Master of Science in 1951.
 In Fall 1952, Lee entered the PhD program at MIT.
 He withdrew in 1954 to pursue his career, becoming a naturalized US citizen on November 15, 1954.
-He returned to academia in 1964, and completed his PhD in Electrical Engineering in 1965.
+He would later return to complete his Ph.D at MIT in 1965.